Papu Pom Pom: Early life

 His father is a high school headteacher and performing artist.

-Satapathy has pursued a Bachelor of Science in Chemistry from Udala College, MSCB University.
+Satapathy has pursued a Bachelor of Science in Chemistry from Udala College, MSCB University (then North Odisha University).
 During those days he won the position of dramatic secretary in his college.

 Politics

 Satapathy joined politics and got a ticket from Biju Janata Dal for Champua Odisha Vidhan Sabha constituency for the assembly election 2014, beaten by the Former Congress Senior Leader and current independent M.L.A. candidate Mr. Sanatan Mahakud. then he left politics.

 Production House

 He has owned his own production house for Youtube as Papu Pom Pom Creations and recently he has acted in a special dance item number "Station Bazaar Jhiati..", which is superhit in youtube.